freezefawn/pluralsurvivalguide/README.md

 # Dragon's Plural Survival Guide

 ## What is this?
 This is a guide about the topic of plurality, and is currently a work in progress!
+If you have been linked to it, bear in mind that this is a rough draft in early alpha.

 ## How to Use This Guide
 Plurality can be a super tricky topic, and its even trickier to manage.